calcmogul/controls-engineering-in-frc/README.md

 anticipate gaps in their understanding.

 * Add code examples of each type of model augmentation
-* Introduce glossary terms more explicitly since the links aren't visible
 * Add curly braces around equations in theorems to clarify matrix dimensions

 ### Finish incomplete topics